One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-In this section we will be more careful about boundary conditions.
-Usually in gravity we impose Neumann boundary condition (henceforth Neumann B.C.) or Dirichlet boundary condition(Dirichlet B.C.) on the ETW brane.
-At tree level these conditions do not harm anything in calculating physical quantities such as the partition function and the extrinsic curvature.
-However the situation changes when we consider at one-loop level.
-At the linearized level of the metric we need a gauge fixing term and a ghost field.
-The boundary conditions for these fields affect one-loop partition function and what is more, the gauge transformation for the metric may not be compatible with the boundary condition.
-That is, the boundary operator $B$ defines the gauge invariant boundary condition
+In this section we will be more careful about the boundary conditions.
+Refer to \citep{vanNieuwenhuizen:2005kg,Vassilevich:2003xt,Witten:2018lgb,Moss:1996ip} for a list of early works.
+Usually, in gravity we impose the Neumann or the Dirichlet boundary condition (B.C.) on a boundary.
+At the tree-level, these conditions harm nothing in calculating physical quantities such as the partition function.
+However, the situation changes when we consider quantities at the one-loop level.
+At the linearized level of the metric, we need a gauge-fixing term and a ghost field.
+The boundary conditions for these fields affect the one-loop partition function and what is more, the gauge transformation for the metric may not be compatible with a given boundary condition.
+Thus, the boundary operator $B$ defines a consistent gauge-invariant boundary condition